 Enrollment is approximately 2,675 students, with roughly 46% enrolled in one or more AP courses.
 The graduation rate is 83 percent.
 Minority enrollment is 87 percent.

 In 2017, U.S. News and World Report ranked Duluth High School in the top 35 public high schools in Georgia, with students exceeding the state and national averages for SAT and ACT scores.

 Norcross High School

-As the top International Baccalaureate school in the state of Georgia, Norcross High School provides a world class education to students, balancing rigorous academics with excellence in athletics and fine arts.
-Norcross High School began offering the prestigious International Baccalaureate program in 1999 and this highly rigorous curriculum now serves over one-third of the student population.
+As a leading International Baccalaureate school in the state of Georgia, Norcross High School provides a world-class education to students, balancing rigorous academics with excellence in athletics and fine arts.
+Norcross High School began offering the prestigious International Baccalaureate program in 1999.
+U. S. News ranks the school at 100th in Georgia.
+The AP participation rate is 38 percent.

 In February 2019, the Georgia Department of Education named all Gwinnett high schools as AP Honor Schools.
-They were among 272 schools from across the state to make the list.
-Norcross High School made the list in four of six categories.
-According to Gwinnett County Public Schools, 14,588 students took 28,638 AP exams in 2019 with more than 62% scoring a 3.0 or higher to earn college credit or advanced placement.
+NHS was among 272 schools from across the state to make the list.

 Peachtree Elementary School

 Peachtree Elementary enrolls approximately 696 students in grades kindergarten through 5th.
 The school has received numerous awards at the national, state, and local levels.
 In addition to being selected as a U.S. Department of Education Blue Ribbon School, Peachtree Elementary is a 2-time winner of both the Georgia School of Excellence and Georgia Pay for Performance Awards.
 Peachtree has received the Distinguished Title 1 School award for eight consecutive years and is an International Baccalaureate School.